renode/renode-docs/source/introduction/testing.md

     [...]
     Provides               booted-linux        Reexecution
 ```
 ````

 ### Running many test files with a single command

-The example in the previous section presented how to run a single test file (which might still contain many test cases).
+The example in the previous section showed how to run a single test file (which may still contain many test cases).
 It is possible to run many test files and aggregate the results into a single report.
-In order to do that, you need to pass many test files as an argument to `renode-test` command:
+To do this, you need to pass many test files as arguments to the `renode-test` command:

 ```
-$ renode-test my_tests.robot additional_tests.robot extra_tests.robot
+renode-test my_tests.robot additional_tests.robot extra_tests.robot
 ```

-The tests will be executed in the order the arguments were provided in.
+The tests will be executed in the order in which the arguments were provided.

-An alternative way is to prepare a `yaml` file with the list of tests to execute, e.g.:
+An alternative is to prepare a `yaml` file with the list of tests to run, e.g:

 ```
 - my_tests.robot